Jessica

 SEPTEMBER WEATHER

 September in Rome is glorious: warm, sunny, and crowd-thinned as the August tourists depart.
 Expect highs around 77–82°F (25–28°C) and cool evenings.
-Pack a light layer for the reception on the Janiculum.
+Pack a light layer for the reception at the Villa.
 You’ll be glad you did.

 YOU HAVE QUESTIONS